aryn-ai/quickstart/sycamore-local-development-example.md

 - [Write an initial Sycamore job](#Write-an-initial-Sycamore-job)
 - [Add metadata exctraction using GenAI](#Add-metadata-exctraction-using-GenAI)

+The full notebook that includes the final code of the Sycamore job is [here](https://github.com/aryn-ai/quickstart/blob/main/sycamore_local_dev_example.ipynb).

 ## Install and run components

 1. Launch Aryn Search using the containerized Quickstart following [these instructions](https://github.com/aryn-ai/quickstart#readme).
 However, a few notes on this step specific to this example: